"Never been seen before": Harvard professor Avi Loeb analyzing fragments believed to be interstellar material

 The compounds are made up of elements including beryllium, lanthanum, and uranium.
 The levels of these elements are uncommon and enhanced hundreds of times.

-"It has never been seen before.
+"It has never been seen before in any environment within the solar system.
 Not on Earth.
 Not on the moon.
 Not on Mars," said Loeb.

 It led Loeb and his team to conclude they aren't from this solar system.
 But if not, then where?